catinprogress/SOFT3202/A1/URS.md

 ### (c) Show My Contribution Ranking over Different Time Periods
 * **Actors**: Software Engineer
 * **Preconditions**:
-  - The user has access to the GitHub organization.
+  - The user has access to the GitHub repository.
-  - The user has access to the GitHub repository that they contribute to.
+  - The user has made contributions (i.e. commits) to the GitHub repository.
   - The tool must have API access to retrieve organization data.
+  - The tool must support the option to display a specific contributor's ranking within the GitHub repository.
-  - The tool must support time-based filtering for displaying a personal contribution ranking over a specific project phase.
+  - The tool must support time-based filtering for displaying a specific contribution ranking over a specific project phase.
 * **Main Flow**:
   - The SE logs in to tool using their GitHub Credentials
   - The SE selects a Github repository by entering a URL, their name and specific time period to filter results by (e.g last week, last month, last year)
-  - The tool fetches and processes contribution data.
+  - The tool fetches and processes contribution data that exists for the specified time period.
   - The system displays a personal dashboard displaying the SE's contributor ranking for the selected time period, based on their commit count.
 * **Alternative Flow (1)**: API rate limit exceeded
   - The Software Engineer is told that they cannot access the repository due to rate limit.